jmr1/vscode-ncproj/README.md

 ### Extension does not seem to work

-Installation of Microsoft Visual C++ Redistributable packages for Visual Studio 2019 may be required: <https://aka.ms/vs/17/release/vc_redist.x64.exe>
+Installation of the latest Microsoft Visual C++ Redistributable packages for Visual Studio may be required: <https://aka.ms/vs/17/release/vc_redist.x64.exe>

 #### Further troubleshooting